"Dear God, thank you for the baby brother, but what I prayed for was a puppy."

 It took years to build support for hemp legalization in Congress.
 U.S. Senators Wyden and Merkley, both from Oregon, were early co-sponsors of the Hemp Farming Act of 2018, which eventually became the framework for declassifying hemp as a controlled substance.

 Merkley and Wyden have both been consistently outspoken on hemp legalization in the Senate.
-Former U.S. Congressman, and now Governor Jared Polis of Colorado built the foundation for hemp in the House.
+Governor Jared Polis of Colorado (and former U.S. Congressman) built the foundation for hemp in the House.
+Patrick Leahy, our senior Senator from Vermont, has also held firm in his support since co-sponsoring the 2018 hemp amendment in the Farm Bill.

-Will you join me now, by putting our hands together for each of the many women and men who’ve lobbied hard (for years before Mitch caught on) and persevered through this long fight to end hemp prohibition.
+Will you join me now, by putting our hands together for each of the many women and men who’ve lobbied hard (for years before Moscow Mitch McConnell caught on and took credit) and persevered through this long fight to end hemp prohibition.
 They all deserve a standing ovation.
 And a hug.

 As the blogosphere, the online news channels and hemp businesses around the country have been filing their stories on this historic occasion...